johndeweyzxc/Coffee-Shop/README.md

 ## Admin authentication and user accounts

-#### The admin can log in to the system using an email and password while the user can authenticate using Google Sign-In
+#### NOTE: The admin can log in to the system using an email and password while the user can authenticate using Google Sign-In.

 <img src="database structure/Auth.png" width=900>

 ## Database structure

 #### Coffee shop app uses Firebase Firestore for its database which is a NoSQL document oriented database.
 Each document is stored inside of a collection and each document contains a set of key-value pairs.
-The images is stored using Firebase storage.
+Admin can set image or picture of a product by uploading an image file, the image files is stored in Firebase storage.

 ### Products